coderefinery/modular-code-development/talk.md

 - Pure functions have no notion of state: They take input values and return values
-- Given the same input, a pure function *always* returns the same value
+- .emph[Given the same input, a pure function *always* returns the same value]
 - Function calls can be optimized away
 - Pure function == data